 • To keep potato salad from becoming too runny, you’ll want to choose the right potatoes to absorb the dressing.
 Yukon golds are my go-to.

-• I highly recommend making this potato salad ahead of time.
-It’s best when it has time to sit and the flavors can mix and meld together.
+Yes, we highly recommend making this a day or two ahead of time.
+It’s best when it has time to chill and the flavors have a chance to mix and meld together.

 Everyone has their favorite ingredients that make up a potato salad.
 Here are a few additions and variations you may want to try.

-• Swap the Dijon mustard for regular yellow mustard.
+• Mustard.
+Our personal preference is Dijon mustard but regular yellow mustard will work.
 You can also increase the amount, if you like a more mustardy potato salad.

-• Add in 2 stalks of diced celery and/or a 1/2 cup diced sweet onion or red onion for a little kick.
+• Veggies.
+For a crisp vegetable crunch, add in 2 stalks of diced celery and/or 1/2 cup diced sweet onion or red onion for a little kick.

-• Everything’s better with bacon!
-I think a few slices of chopped crispy bacon would be delicious in this salad.
+• Bacon.
+Everything’s better with bacon!
+I think a few slices of chopped, crispy bacon would be delicious in this salad.

 potato salad topped with paprika and dill and served with a silver serving spoon

-If you try this easy potato salad recipe, let me know!
+If you try this recipe, let me know!
 Leave a comment and if your family loves them as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 potato salad on a large white serving platter